jawjawjaw/vending/task-desc.md

 - Implement user model with username, password, deposit and role fields [X]
 - Implement an authentication method (basic, oAuth, JWT or something else, the choice is yours) [X]
 - All of the endpoints should be authenticated unless stated otherwise [X]
-- Implement CRUD for users (POST /user should not require authentication to allow new user registration)[ ] - missing update
+- Implement CRUD for users (POST /user should not require authentication to allow new user registration)[X] -Update only password - do not allow changing roles
-- Implement CRUD for a product model (GET can be called by anyone, while POST, PUT and DELETE can be called only by the seller user who created the product)
+- Implement CRUD for a product model (GET can be called by anyone, while POST, PUT and DELETE can be called only by the seller user who created the product)[X]
-- Implement /deposit endpoint so users with a “buyer” role can deposit only 5, 10, 20, 50 and 100 cent coins into their vending machine account (one coin at the time)
+- Implement /deposit endpoint so users with a “buyer” role can deposit only 5, 10, 20, 50 and 100 cent coins into their vending machine account (one coin at the time)[X]
 - Implement /buy endpoint (accepts productId, amount of products) so users with a “buyer” role can buy a product (shouldn't be able to buy multiple different products at the same time) with the money they’ve deposited.
-API should return total they’ve spent, the product they’ve purchased and their change if there’s any (in an array of 5, 10, 20, 50 and 100 cent coins)
+API should return total they’ve spent, the product they’ve purchased and their change if there’s any (in an array of 5, 10, 20, 50 and 100 cent coins)[X]
-- Implement /reset endpoint so users with a “buyer” role can reset their deposit back to 0
+- Implement /reset endpoint so users with a “buyer” role can reset their deposit back to 0 [X]
-- Take time to think about possible edge cases and access issues that should be solved
+- Take time to think about possible edge cases and access issues that should be solved [X]

 **Evaluation criteria:**